Support on the development of policy proposals for energy smart appliances

 Policy support for a wide-scale deployment of energy-smart appliances is a complex matter, crossing the fields of product and digital-related policy instruments.
-Any potential measure would not directly address energy efficiency, but instead will essentially seek to certify a specific ‘energy-smart’ behaviour of products.
+Any potential measure would not directly address energy efficiency, but instead will essentially seek to certify a specific ‘energy-smart’ behavior of products.

 DG ENER and the Joint Research Centre aim to propose a Code of Conduct (CoC) to the energy smart appliances (ESA) manufacturers for adherence.